mietek/pol/README.md

 -   0 NAME ZERO

 analogous to CONSTANT.
 Alternatively you might set a flag and let the dictionary entry subroutine decide whether to use disk or core.
-This latter is preferable if you have several dfferent kinds of entries that might go either to disk or core.
+This latter is preferable if you have several different kinds of entries that might go either to disk or core.

 You will also need a way to forget disk entries: